Youth Organizing

 Here are the ways to be involved:

-BPNC is leading a mental health in schools campaign and is a member of the National Campaign for Police Free Schools and the Alliance for Educational Justice.
+BPNC is a member of the National Campaign for Police Free Schools and the Alliance for Educational Justice.

 Our Campaigns